Metallic mean Wang tiles II: the dynamics of an aperiodic computer chip: Statements of the main results

 See an illustration of $\Pcal_n$ when $n=3$ in Figure~\ref{fig:partition-n3-intro}.
 Every open region defined by the complement of the geodesics can be identified with a pair of vectors in $V_n$ and a unique tile in $\Tcal_n$ with such top and right labels.
+As opposed to the four topological polygonal partitions associated with Jeandel-Rao tilings \cite{MR4213162}, $\Pcal_n$ can be computed only from $\east_n$ and $\north_n$ without considering the $\south_n$ and $\west_n$ partitions.
+This is because the set $\Tcal_n$ of tiles is NE-deterministic, see Theorem~\ref{thm:NE-SW-deterministic}.

 The encoding of $\Z^2$-orbits under $R_n$ by the topological partition $\Pcal_n$ are 2-dimensional configurations whose topological closure is the symbolic dynamical system $\Xcal_{\Pcal_n,R_n}$.
 We prove that $\Xcal_{\Pcal_n,R_n}=\Omega_n$, and since $\Omega_n$ is a subshift of finite type by definition, we have the following theorem.